 Being a rookie in the NBA is not an easy thing, especially when you have to guard older and more experienced players on a nightly basis.
 Most of the rookies need some time to adjust to being a pro, while only a few of them already look like they’ve been in the NBA for some time.
-In a recent interview on the podcast Knuckleheads, Steve Nash talked about the first player that cooked him in the game.
+In an interview on the Knuckleheads podcast, Steve Nash talked about the first player that cooked him in the game.

 Remember, Steve Nash was a rookie back in 1996, and he talks about a game against Sacramento Kings, where he had to go in the game and guard Mitch Richmond.
 Richmond was one of the most underrated guards back in the day and a player capable of dropping 20-25 points with extreme ease on pretty much anyone in the NBA.